ABOUT DR. KIMBERLY P. JOHNSON

 Children’s author and educator, Dr. Kimberly P. Johnson grew up in Shelby, NC.
 She is married to Jeff Johnson who retired from the United States Air Force after 22 years of service.
 She is the author of 22 children’s books.
-Kimberly received her Doctorate in Curriculum, Teaching, and Leadership from Northeastern University in Boston, Ma. and also holds a Master’s Degree from Clemson University, in Youth Development and Leadership.
+Kimberly received her Doctorate in Curriculum, Teaching, and Leadership from Northeastern University in Boston, MA and also holds a Master’s Degree from Clemson University, in Youth Development and Leadership.
 Kimberly has an Early Childhood Education Degree and a Communications Degree from UNC - Chapel Hill.

 She completed her post-doctorate work in the Advanced Educational Leadership Program at Harvard University’s Graduate School of Education in July 2017 and has recently completed a certificate in Diversity and Inclusion at Cornell University.
 Kimberly is currently seeking her Board Certification in Behavior Analysis from Clemson University's Center for Behavior Analysis.

 Kimberly has received numerous Community awards to include the Paul Harris Fellow Award given by Rotary International for her work in literacy, the York County Citizen of the year Award, the Walker Solomon Award from the South Carolina Educators Association, the Omega Psi Phi Perseverance Award, the Carl Carpenter Gold Heart Award for Community and Educational Contributions and the National Heritage Award.